TAGU

 trading is attributable to him.

-argued that this has not been proved.
+that this has not been proved.

 What

-is not in dispute is that on or about the 3rd
+is not in dispute is that on or about the 3rd of

-He resigned from the said company with effect from 3 November 2011.
+Rodstreet (Private) Limited.
+He resigned from the said company with

-The Bankers Acceptance in issue was drawn on the 22nd
+effect from 3 November 2011.
+The Bankers Acceptance in issue was

-August 2011.
-Its due date was the 21st
+2011.
+Its due date was the 21st of

-of November 2011.
-It is therefore common cause that at the material
+is therefore common cause that at the material time when the Bankers

-time when the Bankers Acceptance was drawn, and the money was
+Acceptance was drawn and the money was advanced, the respondent was a

 Interfin

-before the respondent resigned from Rodstreet
+the respondent resigned from Rodstreet (Private) Limited.

-Acceptance to the applicant on or about the 7th
+applicant on or about the 7th of

 The